BrandonTang89/bdd_engine/README.md

 During execution, if any statement is invalid, the execution will stop and the error will be printed to the console.
 The execution will not continue after the error.

+### Statements

+A statement is either

+- a BDD variable declaration
+- an assignment
+- a function call
+- an expression statement

 ### Symbolic Variable Declaration

 We declare symbolic variables using the `bvar` keyword.